Last Updated on 2026-06-16 by Daev Roehr

 3 – Audio Technica AT440MLa w purple grip stylus – tracking at 1.4 grams

-Note: 78’s need a large tip stylus and a special phono preamp with variable turnover/rolloff (ie EQ) settings.
-If you’re using a 78 needle in a stereo pickup (like me), you also need a sum to mono circuit.
-And a pop/tick remover can be very useful.
-See below in the preamp section for more on all this.
+– Shure M70BX w green grip N78S spherical 2.5 mil stylus – tracking at 2 grams.
+Note: 78’s need that large tip stylus and a special phono preamp with variable turnover/rolloff settings.
+If you’re using a 78 needle in a stereo cartridge (like me), you also need a sum-to-mono circuit.

 B – BIC 981 (circa 1976-1978) –

-Vintage TT Recreation project
+Vintage TT re-creation project

 In July of 2020 I was cleaning out my turntable accessories box and came across my forty-plus-year old Micro Acoustics 2002e cartridge, two worn styli, and the original BIC alignment jig & 45 single play adapter.
 Hmmm… I liked that turntable and its sound.
 For fun, I decided to recreate that system for nostalgia’s sake.